 In the following section I provide some theoretical backgrounds and present my proposal, the Flexible Formal Feature Hypothesis (FFFH), arguing that a particular feature [F] can only be analysed as a formal feature able to create a functional projection FP if and only if there are (substantial) instances of doubling effects with respect to F present in language input during first language acquisition.
 After that, in section 3, I illustrate how the FFFH works by discussing a case-study: negation and Negative Concord.
 In this section I demonstrate that negation is a syntactically flexible functional category: in Negative Concord languages negation is realised as a formal feature, in Double Negation languages it is not.
 This calls for an explanation of Negative Concord in terms of syntactic agreement.
-In section 4, two more consequences of the application of the FFFH to negation are discussed: (i) the syntax of (negative) markers and (ii) patterns of diachronic change.
+In section 4, a consequence of the application of the FFFH to negation is discussed: the syntax of (negative) markers.
 Here I show that the FFFH makes correct predictions, thus providing empirical evidence for it.
 Section 5 concludes.